Glasney College

 Glasney College Field, site of the original building, where brick paths have been placed to show the locations of the original walls.

-Glasney College (Kolji Glasnedh) was a centre of ecclesiastical power in medieval Cornwall and probably the best known and most important of Cornwall's religious institutions.
-It was founded in 1265 at Penryn, Cornwall, by Bishop Bronescombe.
+Glasney College (Kolji Glasnedh) was a centre of ecclesiastical learning in medieval Cornwall and probably the best known and most important of Cornwall's religious institutions.
+Significant in Cornish culture because of its links with Cornish language and literature, it was founded in 1265 at Penryn, Cornwall by Bishop Bronescombe of Exeter, and it was dissolved in 1548.